ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 #### Remarks

-It's also very obvious here that the energy consumption trends are more stable and less fluctuating compared to the throughput trends.
+It's also very obvious that the energy consumption trends for one JVM are more stable and less fluctuating compared to the throughput trends across different scenarios.

-In some cases, one JVM consumes less energy compared to others but offers better throughput, as seen with GraalVM Native Image in the `radix_sort` scenario, or with Oracle GraalVM in the `merge_sort` scenario.
+Another interesting pattern observed here is that, for example, GraalVM Native Image in the `radix_sort` scenario consumes the least energy compared to others but offers better throughput.

 While algorithm complexities can impact energy consumption, the relationship is not always straightforward.
 In theory, algorithms with higher time or space complexities would generally require more computational effort to execute, leading to increased energy consumption.